soohyeok/Safe-Tourism-in-Boston/soohyeok_soojee/README.md

 ![](stat_lanmark_crime.png)
 #### *stat_landmark_transportation.py*:
 - finds the averaging center point of landmarks and transportations based on each neighborhood's landmark coordinates and transportation coordinates
-- then finds the average distance to each landmarks and transporations to the found coordinates
+- then finds the average distance to each landmark and transportation to the found coordinates

 ![](stat_landmark_trans.png)
 #### *stat_landmark_transportation_crime.py*:
 - landmark coordinates near crime coordinates are removed
 - finds the averaging center point of landmarks and transportations based on each neighborhood's landmark coordinates and transportation coordinates
-- then finds the average distance to each landmarks and transporations to the found coordinates
+- then finds the average distance to each landmark and transportation to the found coordinates

 ![](stat_landmark_trans_crime.png)